Kendo UI Docs

 });

-Customizing Item Templates
+Item Templates

-The ListView automatically wraps the template content in <li> tag.
+The ListView automatically wraps the template content in a <li> tag.
 Putting a <li> tag inside the template creates invalid nesting of elements.

 <ul id="listview"></ul>